fluentassertions/fluentassertions/docs/_pages/documentation.md

 **Notice:** For performance reasons, collections of bytes are compared in exact order.

 ### Diagnostics
 `Should().BeEquivalentTo` is a very powerful feature, and one of the unique selling points of Fluent Assertions.
 But sometimes it can be a bit overwhelming, especially if some assertion fails under unexpected conditions.
-To help you understand how Fluent Assertions compared two (collections of) object graphs, the failure message will always include the relavant configuration settings:
+To help you understand how Fluent Assertions compared two (collections of) object graphs, the failure message will always include the relevant configuration settings:

 ```txt
 Xunit.Sdk.XunitException